Akshay1203/Simple-Calculator/README.md

 # Simple-Calculator
-A java code to carry out operations such as Addition,multiplication,subtraction and division
+A jsp code to carry out operations such as Addition,multiplication,subtraction and division